Tordsg/Xcitr/modules-exciter/README.md

     <img width="600" src="/uploads/48205c357a24fb678953ef0178af8f46/match_oversikt.png">
 </div>

-7. In the chat window it´s also possible to click on their avatar to view their full profile.
+7. In the chat window it is also possible to click on their avatar to view their full profile.

 <div align="center">
     <img width="600" src="/uploads/bafef3ae229b069d684e8878aa5f9764/match_profil.png">